moovfinancial/google-pay-decryptor/README.md

 ...

-// Create a new GooglePayDecryptor with the private key decryptor, err := decrypt.NewWithRootKeysFromGoogle("test", "gateway:moov", string(privateKeyBytes))
+// Create a new GooglePayDecryptor with the private key decryptor, err := decrypt.NewWithRootKeysFromGoogle(decrypt.EnvironmentTest, "gateway:moov", string(privateKeyBytes))
 if err != nil {
   t.Errorf("failed to create decryptor: %v", err)
 }